muhammad-tamim/react-notes/README.md

 ## error handling in react router:

-- errorElement:  Catches runtime errors and loader/action errors for Root and all its children only, Also acts as fallback for unmatched paths in these routes if no child matches
+- errorElement: Handles runtime, loader, and render errors within a specific route and all of its nested child routes.
+It also catches unmatched paths inside that route branch (if no child route matches).
+The thrown error can be accessed and displayed using the useRouteError() hook.
+This hook give you an error object that might include:

+  - status --> 400.
+500 etc
+  - statusText --> “Not Found”, “Internal Server Error” etc
+  - data --> if thrown manually with throw json()
+  - message --> regular JavaScript error message

-- path: "*": catches all unmatched paths (404) globally, but it Does NOT catch runtime errors — use errorElement for that
+- path: "*": catches all unmatched paths (404) globally, but it Does NOT catch runtime, loader, and render errors — use errorElement for that

-Note: If all parent routes have errorElements that handle errors and fallback for unmatched children, you don’t technically need * wildcard routes.
-The errorElement will already show a fallback for any unmatched nested paths.

 ```jsx
 // main.jsx